Jahfaith/Diabetes-Checker/README.md

 # Diabetes-Checker
-A web application that predicts whether or not a lady has diabetes.
+A Machine Learning application that predicts whether or not a lady has diabetes.